v1noid/de-env/README.md

 ## Features

-- Automatic schema generation from environment variables
+- Automatic schema generation from environment variables using `de-env`
+- Manual schema definition for fine-grained control
 - Automatic type casting based on schema
-- Required field validation (user-defined)
+- Required field validation (using `#!` or schema definition)
 - TypeScript support with full type inference
-- Simple and intuitive API
+- Automatic type generation for better debugging

 ## Workflow

-1. Set up your environment variables
+1. Set up your environment variables (use `#!` prefix for required variables)
-2. Run `de-env config.ts` to automatically generate the schema
+2. Run `de-env config.ts` to automatically generate the schema or manually write schema
-3. Modify the generated schema to add required fields if needed
 4. Use the `Env` function in your code with full type safety

 ## License